pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

 #### a)	MethodReflector

-The MethodReflector class allows us to examine an object’s methods and to execute them dynamically.
+The MethodReflector class allows us to examine an object's methods and to execute them dynamically.
 The get_method_names method returns a list with all the methods in a class.
 The has_method method returns a boolean indicating whether or not a method belongs to a class.
 And, the invoke_method provides a way to invoke the execution of a method at runtime.
 The example below shows how to obtain the names of all methods in an object, find out if a method belongs to that object, and invoke its execution.

 {{< tabsection >}}
   {{< include "./__code1_node.md" >}}